pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2025-11-20-apple-samoas.markdown

 - In a <a href='https://amzn.to/4adxMft'>small bowl</a>, mix together <a href='/misc/nuts#coconut'>coconut flakes</a>, <a href='/misc/nuts#almonds'>almond butter</a>, and honey until you have a fully combined dough.
 Place a thin and even layer of the <a href='/misc/nuts#coconut'>coconut</a> mixture on top of each <a href='/misc/fruit#apple'>apple</a> slice
 - <img src='/assets/Food/Finger Food/Apple Samoas/separate.jpg' alt='' class='instruction-image'>

 - In a <a href='https://amzn.to/4adxMft'>small bowl</a>, add chocolate chips and <a href='/misc/nuts#coconut'>coconut oil</a>, and microwave for 20 seconds.
 Stir until fully melted.
-Drizzle the chocolate on top of the "cookies", and refrigerate until the chocolate is hardened
+Drizzle the <a href='/misc/chocolate-benefits'>chocolate</a> on top of the "cookies", and refrigerate until the <a href='/misc/chocolate-benefits'>chocolate</a> is hardened
 Notes:
 ---